tvieregge/notes/stumbling_on_happiness.md

 The response to a stimuli is happening as we are deciding exactly what it is ( wolverine is scary, which makes flight or fight response happen, before we know it is a wolverine)
 Signals can get mixed (ex pg 63-64)
 Feeling something and believing you are feeling it are different.
 You can experience something workout being aware you did ( ex pg 65) This is looking like meditation ideas
-You are still retaining information when this happens (see blind sight) Can also have feeling without being aware of them (numbfeel) a lack of introspection
+You are still retaining information when this happens (see blind sight) Can also have feeling without being aware of them (numbfeel) a lack of introspection Can't measure happiness perfect, but can't measure anything perfectly Reported Measure  of happiness in the moment is most accurate

+### Part 3, realism
+Imagining what we would feel like in situations is important, and we are bad at it